SushantOgale/GUI-Based-File-Type-Identifier-Magic-Number-Analysis-/README.md

 The application provides a simple GUI built with Tkinter, making it usable without command-line knowledge.

-✨ Features
+FEATURES

-🔍 File type identification using magic numbers

-🖥️ User-friendly GUI interface
+File type identification using magic numbers User-friendly GUI interface

-⚠️ Detects extension mismatch (spoofing alert)
+Detects extension mismatch (spoofing alert)

-📁 Works on any file type
+Works on any file type

-🌐 Cross-platform (Windows, Linux, macOS)
+Cross-platform (Windows, Linux, macOS)

-🔒 Offline & lightweight (no external APIs)
+Offline & lightweight (no external APIs)

-🧠 How It Works
+HOW IT WORK

 User selects a file via GUI